-- 8.1.1 Copeland has six main areas or groups of communities known as 'Localities', which are identified as distinctive functional areas having their own particular issues and needs.
-Generally most public services across the Borough will be delivered through 'locality working' and Local Partnership Agreements, with this approach to placemaking considered to be a key spatial planning tool to help deliver sustainable communities. - 8.1.2 The six localities are, from north to south: - Howgate and Distington comprising the parish areas of Moresby, Parton, Lowca and Distington - Whitehaven solely comprising the town of Whitehaven - North East Copeland comprising the parish areas of Cleator Moor, Ennerdale and Kinniside, Arlecdon and Frizington, Weddicar and Lamplugh - West Copeland comprising the parish areas of, Haile and Wilton, Beckermet with Thornhill, Lowside Quarter, Egremont and St Bees - Mid Copeland comprising the parish areas of Muncaster, Eskdale, Irton with Santon, Drigg and Carleton, Ponsonby, Gosforth, Seascale and Wasdale, and encompassing Sellafield - South Copeland comprising the parish areas of Millom, Millom Without, Whicham, Bootle, Waberthwaite and Ulpha - 8.1.3 This chapter does not contain specific policies for the Localities, and instead illustrates what effects Core Strategy policies can have in each Locality. - 8.1.4 It considers each Locality in turn, with a spatial portrait providing a description of the area and its issues and opportunities followed by a series of tables that indicate how the Core Strategy policies may be applied on the ground in each locality to address them.
-These tables illustrate in turn the effects of: - Strategic Policies
+- 8.1.1 Copeland has six main areas or groups of communities known as 'Localities'4, which are identified as distinctive functional areas having their own particular issues and needs.
+Generally most public services across the Borough will be delivered through 'locality working' and Local Partnership Agreements, with this approach to place-making considered to be a key spatial planning tool to help deliver sustainable communities. - 8.1.2 The six localities are, from north to south: - Howgate and Distington comprising the parish areas of Moresby, Parton, Lowca and Distington - Whitehaven solely comprising the town of Whitehaven - North East Copeland comprising the parish areas of Cleator Moor, Ennerdale and Kinniside, Arlecdon & Frizington, Weddicar and Lamplugh - West Copeland comprising the parish areas of St Bridget's Beckermet, Haile and Wilton, St John's Beckermet, Lowside Quarter, Egremont and St Bees - Mid Copeland comprising the parish areas of Muncaster, Eskdale, Irton with Santon, Drigg and Carleton, Ponsonby, Gosforth, Seascale and Wasdale, and encompassing Sellafield - South Copeland comprising the parish areas of Millom, Millom Without, Whicham, Bootle, Waberthwaite and Ulpha - 8.1.3 This chapter considers each locality in turn, with a spatial portrait providing a description of the area and its issues and opportunities followed by a series of tables that indicate how the Core Strategy policies may be applied on the ground in each locality to address them.
+These tables illustrate in turn the effects of: